What You Need to Know About the Person Who Irritates You

 Kaci, how this person is coming across is not an accurate reflection of what’s going on in their heart.

 The thought pierced me, because it immediately took me back to a time in my life when the same was true of me.
-I had recently gone through a heartbreak, and the aftermath left me full of fear.
-He truly saw me, then it ended, and it left me afraid of allowing other people to see me.
-During those months, I likely came off as disinterested or disconnected at times.
+I had recently gone through a heartbreak, and the aftermath left me full of fear and afraid of being truly seen.
+Looking back, during those months I can imagine likely came off as disinterested or disconnected in certain situations.
 I might have made some people think I didn’t want to get to know them but really, the same connection I yearned for also terrified me.
 What if they saw me, and it wasn’t enough?
 So I kept my distance.
 I probably even wore the same stone-faced look that baffled me so in this other person but in reality, it was protection.